EXCLUSIVE-Russia moves blood supplies near Ukraine, adding to U.S. concern, officials say

 But such moves have had scant impact on Russian policy, with Moscow, Europe's main energy supplier, calculating that the West would stop short of steps serious enough to interfere with gas exports.

-(Reporting by Phil Stewart; additional reporting by Tom Balmforth in Moscow; Editing by Mary Milliken and Alistair Bell)
+(Reporting by Phil Stewart Additional reporting by Tom Balmforth in Moscow and Pavel Polityuk in Kyiv; Editing by Mary Milliken, Alistair Bell and Frances Kerry)

 ((phillip.stewart@thomsonreuters.com; 1-202-898-8398))